textpattern/textpattern.github.io/tags/if-article-id.md

 </txp:if_article_id>
 ```

 The tag will execute the contained statement if the article id associated with a particular article matches the id attribute.
 Should be used in an article form/container.
-The `id` attribute *must* be used in an *article list context* (when producing a page that displays more than one article) or the tag will do nothing.
+The `id` attribute **must** be used in an **article list context** (when producing a page that displays more than one article) or the tag will do nothing.

 ## Attributes

 Tag will accept the following attributes (**case-sensitive**):

-* @id="integer"@
+* `id="integer"`
 Comma delimited integer article ID list.
 Default: current article's ID if available (i.e.,on a page that displays a single article).